Lucarda/pdvst3/README.md

     PLUGNAME = <string>
     # Name of plugin must be lowercase and match with vst3 bundle name.

+    MAIN = <string>
+    # The .pd file for Pd to open when the plugin is opened.

+    ID = <string[4]>
+    # The 4-character unique ID for the VST plugin.
+This is required by VST and
+    # just needs to be a unique string of four characters.

     CHANNELS = <integer>
 	# Number of audio input and output channels.
-Tested with 2 and 4.
-    # Should work with larger values.
+	# must be a multiple of 2.
+(2, 4, 6, ...)
+	# if you change this your host must rescan the plugins
+	# or changes wont show up when you load the plugin.

     PDPATH_LINUX = /home/lucarda/Downloads/pure-data
     PDPATH_MAC = /Applications/Pd-0.55-2.app